Syllabus

 Homework* 10%

-* There will be ~5 homework assignments and 1 quiz each of equal weight that make up this score.
-The lowest score of those 6 or so grades will be dropped.
+* There will be 5 homework assignments of equal weight.
+Your lowest score will be dropped.